|

 18. amino acid

-organic compounds containing an amino group and a carboxylic acid group
+organic compounds containing an amino group and acid group

 19. approximately